rTait30/autodraw_server/creating-new-projects.md

 This system supports modular, self-contained project types for drawing and estimation.
 Each project type is defined in its own folder using a simple structure.

+Each form passes its variables to a Steps.js file in its folder that allows calculations and visualisations in a canvas if provided.

 ---

 ## 📁 Folder Structure